 Skin issues can be embarrassing or irritating, but most are minor and can be treated without serious problems.
 Some, however, can be a sign of a more significant issue, so it is important to see a doctor for anything out of the ordinary.

 Dr. Kathleen N. Stutz, DO graduated from Kansas City University of Medicine and Biosciences (KCUMB), College of Osteopathic Medicine.
 She completed residency at Good Samaritan Regional Medical Center.
-She has a state license in Oregon.
+She is certified by the American Board of Surgery, General Surgery and has a state license in Oregon.

 Medical School: Kansas City University of Medicine and Biosciences (KCUMB), College of Osteopathic Medicine